 NOW WE CAN FINISH THE JOB

 The United Nations Development Programme (UNDP) is one of the leading organizations working to fulfill the SDGs by the year 2030.
-Present in nearly 170 countries and territories, we fund projects that will help make the Goals a reality.
+Present in 170 countries and territories, we fund projects that will help make the Goals a reality.
 We champion the Goals so that people everywhere know how to do their part.
 And we act as “scorekeeper,” helping countries track their progress.

 UNDP is proud to continue as a leader this global movement.

 Click below to learn about the Sustainable Development Goals.
 What’s your Goal?